Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.27.md

 ## 2024.06.22

 - [ ] Rebuild docker image.
 Try will all packages but torchcell → If we add the get packages, the build seems to fail.
 Trying to add `biocypher@` This is recommended format from Claude.
 If not we can try to put in dev dependencies in `pyproject.toml` → Pypy doesn't allow for the addition of GIT in the source code for security reasons.
-Going to try to add them to pyproject toml. →
+Going to try to add them to pyproject toml. → won't even work in dependencies. → Reverting.
 - [ ] `sbatch` build
 - [ ] Troubleshoot why docker container is crashing
 - [ ] Verify connection to database from M1